All Products

 • New features such as password management, account locking, and connection encryption are introduced.
 These new features help improve the security of your database system.

-• JSON expressions are supported.
+• The JSON format is supported.

 • Index Condition Pushdown (ICP) is supported for partitioned tables, and spatial indexes are supported for InnoDB tables.